ianhaddock/motorsort/README.md

 ### Custom Images:
-All images can be changed as you prefer.
+All images can be customized.
 To access them, create a local `custom` directory and add it as the `/custom` mountpoint on the container:

 ```
 docker run \